 What is a Brow Lift?

 The brow and forehead areas can commonly show some of the first signs of aging as a loss of volume tends to occur in this area somewhat earlier than in other areas of the face.
 A person’s actual age is not the only factor that contributes to some of the premature signs of aging in this part of the face.
 Sun damage and other environmental stresses, combined with the natural loss of collagen, elasticity, and overall volume in brow tissues over time, can lead to a loss of structure and fullness in the brows.
 As the brows start to show some signs of aging, gravity can also play a role in causing some of the skin in this area to sag.
 As the brows start to droop a little, this can sometimes be perceived as a feeling of heaviness in the upper eyelids.
-Others may not even consciously realize that their brows are starting to droop, but may learn to subconsciously raise their brows as a part of a normal expression, and in order to alleviate some of the feeling of heaviness.
+Others may not even consciously realize that their brows are starting to droop, but may learn to subconsciously raise their brows as a part of a normal expression, and in order to alleviate some of the feelings of heaviness.
 Frequently, this can result in exaggerated frown lines, wrinkles across the forehead, and/or increased heaviness of the eyebrows and upper eyelids.
 These changes can contribute to an appearance that may be interpreted by others as a tired, angry, or sad expression that may not accurately reflect the way you actually feel.

 A youthful female brow is typically more arched and sits in a position at or slightly above the bony rim of the eye socket.
 A youthful male brow is typically flatter and positioned at the level of the bony rim of the eye socket.
 In both males and females, aging of the brow and forehead areas can cause the brows to sag, and in some cases, they can droop over onto the upper eyelids to create the feeling of additional heaviness in this area.
 It is important to understand that although drooping brows can contribute to heaviness in the upper eyelids, this is not the only cause.